joaovitoriasilva/endurain/README.md

 ## Strava Integration

 To enable Strava integration, ensure your API endpoint is accessible from the internet and follow Strava's [API setup guide](https://developers.strava.com/docs/getting-started/).
+After the integration is successful the access and refresh tokens are stored in the DB.
+Each user will have his/hers own pair.

+## Garmin Connect Integration

+To enable Garmin Connect integration, Endurain will ask for your Garmin Connect credentials.
+These credentials are not stored, but the authentication tokens (access and refresh tokens) are stored in the DB, similar to the Strava integration.
+The credentials are sent from the frontend to the backend in plain text, so the use of HTTPS is highly recommended.

 ## Log files